DeneSparta/AdminSim/README.md

 So download the latest exe file above and install in C:\AdminSim directory.

-Prior to performing any 'Tasks' mentioned above, please read the 'Help' screens and then set up AdminSim via the 'Setup' screen so it understands your OpenSim system.
+Before to performing any 'Tasks' mentioned above, please read the 'Help' screens and then set up AdminSim via the 'Setup' screen so it understands your OpenSim system.
 Have fun.

 Dene

 ----------------------

 OpenSimulator is an open source multi-platform, multi-user 3D application server.
 OpenSimulator is used to simulate virtual environments.
-These virtual worlds can be accessed with the 'Second Life' type viewers.
+These virtual worlds can be accessed with a 'Second Life' type viewer.

 https://github.com/opensim/opensim